lupyuen/pinephone-nuttx/README.md

 - Increase the PB3 PWRKEY delays to 2 seconds.
 Still the same problem.

+- What happens if PB3 PWRKEY stays at Low instead of High?

+  UART3 stops responding after a while.
+So we definitely need to boot with PB3 PWRKEY set to High.

 TODO: Don't touch PMIC DCDC1.
 Might already be powered on.

 TODO: Why does PH9 STATUS stay High?
 Is it still booting?
 (Needs 30s?)